PayRequest/payrequest.github.io/subscriptions.md

                               <div class="col-md-6">
                                  <div class="service-works-item">
                                     <div class="service-works-icon2">
-                                  <i class="fab fa-paypal" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true" fab=""></i>
+                                  <i class="fad fa-mailbox" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true"></i>
                                     </div>
                                     <div class="service-works-info">
-                                       <h5>Access to all Payment Providers
+                                       <h5>Payment Links for E-mail Payments
 <br>

 </h5>
-                                       <p>Stripe is a popular payment provider, but sometimes you need to use another payment provider, with PRO you can choose from  PayPal, Bunq, MultiSafePay &amp; Mollie Integration
+                                       <p>Sometimes you have not the ability to directly let customers pay, in that case you send them a payment link via e-mail, and they can pay later if they checking their e-mail.
 </p>
                                     </div>
                                  </div>